 Severe asthma is an often debilitating condition affecting approximately 34 million people worldwide.1,2 More than one-third of these patients currently use chronic or intermittent OCS on top of other therapies to control their symptoms and exacerbations.3,4 However, frequent or chronic OCS use can lead to serious adverse effects.5-7

 On the first primary endpoint, 62% of patients achieved complete elimination of daily OCS use.
 On the second primary endpoint, 81% of patients achieved complete elimination or were able to reduce their daily OCS dose to 5mg or less when further reduction was not possible due to adrenal insufficiency.
 Both primary endpoints were sustained for at least four weeks while maintaining asthma control.
-PONENTE included nearly 600 patients in Europe, North America, South America, and Taiwan.
+PONENTE included nearly 600 patients in Europe, North America, South America, and Taiwan, China.

 Professor Andrew Menzies-Gow, Director of the Lung Division, Royal Brompton Hospital, London, UK, the principal investigator of the PONENTE trial, said: “These exciting results demonstrate Fasenra’s impact in eliminating or reducing oral corticosteroid use.
 The reductions achieved with the personalised oral corticosteroid tapering schedule are particularly important because adrenal insufficiency can be a barrier to safe and meaningful oral corticosteroid reduction.
 These data should inform severe asthma treatment guidelines and strengthen physicians’ confidence to more safely eliminate chronic oral corticosteroid use in their patients.”